19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 ## Short Rest

-If the PCs are in a safe space, they can [Recover](../Exploration/Delving.md#Recover) as much as they want to regain all their [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) without needing to roll dice.
+If the PCs are in a safe space, they take as many [Breaks](Break.md) as they want to regain all their [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) **without needing to roll dice**.
 This takes roughly half an hour.

 ## Long Rest